 While we were eating them under the shade of the tree branches a 4WD went by.
 Mr Han made no hesitation in shouting it.
 A guy he knew, he gave us a lift.
 It turned out we’d done the flat part and the rest was a steady uphill with no shade.
 We were grateful for the ride.
 ‘Lucky, lucky’ Mr Han kept saying.
 It’s a dead end track that sees little traffic.

 At the end was the glacier.
 We thanked the driver and climbed up the path along its side.
 A huge white glacier made up it seemed of jagged crevasses opened out in front of us.
 Not as wide as black glacier it went off into the distance up the mountain.
-It is 20.5km long.
+It is a huge 20.5km long.

-We followed a path up that clung to the side, staying well away from the big drop off down to the glacier at the edge, until we had got higher and got a full view of the whole glacier.
+We followed a path up that clung to the side, staying well away from the edge and the big drop off down to the glacier.
+We went steadily higher until we got a full view of the whole glacier.
 Then Mr Han led us to the a spot right on the edge and made us a couple of seats out of rocks so we could sit and relax.
 He picked badly for Marie’s, a black rock, which after a while heated up.
 He was full of apologies when he realised.

 The walk back to Borit Lake down the track was certainly hot but it also made us more grateful to have gotten the ride up it.
 We had one mango juice stop in the shade.
 Mr Han seemed appreciative that we had bought enough for him too.
 As we got back to the lake he asked if we wanted to swim but knowing we were some kilometres off getting back to the homestay we didn’t fancy walking it in wet undies so passed on the chance.

-After another tea stop at the lake restaurant, we headed down the well formed track up to it from the Highway, cutting the switchback corners off by free ranging down the hill.
+After another tea stop at the lake restaurant, we headed down the vehicle track up to it from the Highway, cutting the switchback corners off by free ranging down the hill.